-Three-pointers weren’t the only shots that were thrown in the game between Gilas Pilipinas and the Australian Boomers.
+Three-pointers weren’t the only shots thrown in the game between Gilas Pilipinas and the Australian Boomers

-A non-bearing game between Gilas Pilipinas and Australian Boomers turned out to be one of the wildest and ugliest on-court brawl in FIBA basketball history.
+A non-bearing game between Gilas Pilipinas and the Australian Boomers turned out to be one of the wildest and ugliest on-court brawl in FIBA history.

-At the 4:01 mark of the third period, the Aussies were sitting comfortably at 79-48 until a physical encounter between Gilas’ RR Pogoy and Boomers’ Chris Goulding ignited a fire that displayed one of the most embarrassing and disgusting scenes in the history of the FIBA and worst, the Philippine basketball.
+At the 4:01 mark of the third period, the Aussies were sitting comfortably at 79-48 until a physical encounter between Gilas’ RR Pogoy and the Boomers’ Chris Goulding ignited a fire that displayed one of the most embarrassing and disgusting scenes in the history of the FIBA and, worst, Philippine basketball.

 Gilas center Andray Blatche felt the need to avenge his teammate as he charged towards Kickert and pushed him hard— things escalated quickly when nearly all of the Gilas players jumped in and threw punches to whoever was wearing a neon yellow uniform.

-Among the players who were seen in the middle of the ugly showing were Gilas veteran point guard Jayson Castro, whom fans rarely see engage in a brawl; Terrence Romeo, who landed a punch on NBA center Thon Maker’s back head.
-Maker then chased Romeo with a flying kick that the Gilas guard dodged; and Carl Bryan Cruz who was chasing Kickert with punches on the sidelines.
+Among the players seen in the middle of the ugly showing were Gilas veteran point guard Jayson Castro, whom fans rarely see engage in a brawl; Terrence Romeo, who landed a punch on NBA center Thon Maker’s back head—who then chased Romeo with a flying kick that the Gilas guard dodged; and Carl Bryan Cruz who was chasing Kickert with punches on the sidelines.

 With nine players out of the game, only three were left to play for Gilas.
-Gabe Norwood, Baser Amer, and Jun Mar Fajardo were forced to play three-versus-five as Fajardo and Norwood eventually fouled out of the game.
-With only Amer playing, the game had to be ended as per FIBA rules, there should be at least two players on the court for a game to proceed.
+Gabe Norwood, Baser Amer, and June Mar Fajardo were forced to play three-versus-five as Fajardo and Norwood eventually fouled out of the game.
+With only Amer playing, the game had to be ended as per FIBA rules in which there should be at least two players on the court for a game to proceed.
 The Gilas yielded in a 36-point loss to the Aussies, 53-89, at the 1:57 mark of the third quarter

 Regardless of whoever won this game, both teams will advance to the second round in September as Australia sits atop Group B in the first round of the Asian qualifiers while Gilas drops to second with a 4-2 record.